 Also, avoid terms like ‘In conclusion’ and ‘To conclude’.
-These terms are dull, and you’ll end up sounding like every other applicant.
+These terms are dull and make your cover letter ending weaker because you end up sounding like every other applicant.

 2. Connect your experience to the company’s goals

-Here’s an example of how to directly connect your previous experience to the company you’re applying for:
+Here’s an example of how to directly connect your experience to the company you’re applying at: